 CCNA1 (Cyclin A1) is a Protein Coding gene.
-Diseases associated with CCNA1 include Myeloid Leukemia and Leukemia, Acute Promyelocytic, Somatic.
-Among its related pathways are E2F mediated regulation of DNA replication and Regulation of activated PAK-2p34 by proteasome mediated degradation.
-GO annotations related to this gene include protein kinase binding.
+Diseases associated with CCNA1 include Myeloid Leukemia and Acute Promyelocytic Leukemia.
+Among its related pathways are Gene Expression and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNA2.

 UniProtKB/Swiss-Prot for CCNA1 Gene

 May be involved in the control of the cell cycle at the G1/S (start) and G2/M (mitosis) transitions.
 May primarily function in the control of the germline meiotic cell cycle and additionally in the control of mitotic cell cycle in some somatic cells.